 So why does menopause evoke such a strong stress response?

 The reduction of progesterone during menopause disrupts sleep and causes physical discomfort such as hot flushes

 and aches, which are enough to make anyone cranky.
-Descending oestrogen then brings serotonin levels down with it, so we’re chemically less able to be happy and outgoing.
+Descending oestrogen also brings serotonin levels down, so we’re chemically less able to be happy and outgoing.
 But is there such a thing as a smooth, happy, harmonious menopause?